johnbayko/hicp/docs/hicp.rst

       A: The user agent is free to remove any 0 length attributes and join adjacent attributes that are the same value, even those at the end of the content, so don't count on it.
-Either use "server" editing mode to update the content and attributes at the same time, or wait for a "changed" event and set the attributes then.
+Either use "server" events mode to update the content and attributes at the same time, or wait for a "changed" event and set the attributes then.

-    The application must send all attributes which it supports, even if none of them are applied to the content, in order to allow the user agent to identify which attributes the application will accept, and provide mechanisms for changing those which are supported (buttons, menu items, etc.).
+    The application should send all attributes which it supports, even if none of them are applied to the content, in order to allow the user agent to identify which attributes the application will accept, and provide mechanisms for changing those which are supported (buttons, menu items, etc.).
 This also prevents the user agent from enabling unwanted attributes.
-For example, a login text field normally wouldn't allow multiple fonts or colours (though if you want to, go ahead).
+For example, a login text field normally wouldn't allow multiple fonts or colours (though if you want to, go ahead, that would make passwords more interesting).

     Defined attributes are: